cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * x is negative: 4 instructions (0, 1, 2, 4) are executed,
 * x is positive: 3 instructions (0, 3, 4) are executed.

-The if expression optimization turns the code into this:
+The If Expression Optimization turns the code into this:

 ```
 set __tmp1 "positive"